kontron/netreceive/README.md

             }

-you may also manipulate the result string and use internal functions, e.g. select the timestamp value (is in ISO format), delete the milliseconds and transform in seconds since UNIX epoch.
-Note that the function 'fromdate' doesn't support milliseconds in the ISO format currently.
+you may also manipulate the result string and use internal functions, e.g. extract the timestamp values (are in ISO format), delete the milliseconds and transform in seconds since UNIX epoch.
+Note, that the function 'fromdate' doesn't support milliseconds in the ISO format currently.

     $ ./netreceive ... | jq '.object["timestamp-start"] | gsub("[.][0-9]+"; "") | fromdate'